Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Research Method

 An iterative pilot testing approach was employed to (1) evaluate the clarity and quality of the survey and (2) estimate completion time.
 Initially, three rounds of pilot testing were conducted with 10 researchers from our network, leading to refinements based on their feedback.
 Subsequently, a pilot test for each questionnaire was conducted on the data collection platform, involving five qualifying participants.
-The final pilot revealed no further issues, and responses from pilot participants were included in the final dataset.\footnote{Ethical approval for this study was obtained from the ethical board of Aalborg University (Case No.: 2024-505-00242).}
+The final pilot revealed no further issues.
+It is important to note that only the responses from the five Prolific pilot participants---who met all eligibility criteria and underwent the same filtering process as regular respondents---were included in the final dataset.
+The responses from the 10 researchers involved in the initial pilot rounds were used solely for questionnaire refinement and were not included in the analysis.\footnote{Ethical approval for this study was obtained from the ethical board of Aalborg University (Case No.: 2024-505-00242).}